fossabot/git-auto/readme.md

 ./git-auto/install.sh
 ```

-You must then create a new directory, and initialise it as a git auto repository:
+You must then create a new directory, and initialise it as a Git auto repository:

 ```
 mkdir hello_git_auto